martonballa19/PreppinData/README.md

 # PreppinData
-My solutions for the PreppinData chellenges
+My solutions for the PreppinData challenges